u8sand/docs.keycloakify.dev/context-persistence.md

 }
 ```

-We can also update the state and track it's updates outside of react: &#x20;
+We can also update the state and track its updates outside of react: &#x20;

 ```tsx
 import { $isDarkModeEnabled } from "./useIsDarkModeEnabled";